 B. Where it fits into the curriculum

-This subsection briefly explains how the lesson can add to established history or geography curricula by categorizing the subject according to Topic, Time Period, and relevant United States History Standards for Grades 5-12.
+This subsection briefly explains how the lesson can add to established history or geography curricula by categorizing the subject according to Topic, Time Period, and relevant US History Standards.

 C. Objectives for students